-Looking at the chart it’s clear that while buyers may have become more careful of the rising interest rates.
-At the same time they’ve also relatively quickly acclimated to the updated mortgage rates before returning to the market.
-After the rates stabilized at 2.5% the long term prospects of investing in new real estate remained positive.
+Looking at the chart, it’s clear that buyers may have become more careful of the rising interest rates.
+At the same time, they’ve also relatively quickly acclimated to the updated mortgage rates before returning to the market.
+After the rates stabilized at 2.5%, the long-term prospects of investing in new real estate remained positive.

 Real Estate Indicator: Existing Home Sales

 There’s also been a turning point in the sale of existing homes.
 We can see a steady downwards trend in 2018, followed by a sudden upwards spike in 2019.
 It suggests that potential buyers are simply playing the waiting game.

 Once it became evident that rates wouldn’t rise further in the short term, they returned in droves.
 The February 2019 sales were close to what they were at the same time last year when interest rates were at 1%.
 It seems the predictability of interest rates plays a larger role than the actual interest rate figures themselves.

 S&P Case-Schiller House Price Index